Crash Courses for Students

 DESCRIPTION: In the fall of 2013, Loyalty Research Center and TechPoint surveyed 26 Indiana companies in order to better understand which computer-related skills and job functions were most important to their growth.
 According to the results of that survey, the one of most used technologies is SQL.

-In this workshop we will learn how to use SQL to create a database, maintain it, and recover information from it.
-We will start with a brief overview of relational database modeling, proceed to creating the relational database structure, then populate the database and update its data.
-Having done that, we will then learn how to retrieve data in meaningful ways using simple and complex select statements.
-We will end with exploring some SQL functions and understanding when to use them.
-Our tool will be the Community Edition of MySQL, the most popular open source database currently available.
+IIn this workshop we learned how to use SQL to create a database, maintain it, and recover information from it.
+We started with a brief overview of relational database modeling, proceeded to create the relational database structure, then populate the database and update its data.
+Having done that, we then learned how to retrieve data in meaningful ways using simple and complex select statements.
+We ended with exploring some SQL functions and understanding when to use them.
+Our tool was the Community Edition of MySQL, the most popular open source database currently available.

 DATE: Saturday, October 14